 Tweeting about your blog posts isn’t enough.
 You need other people to tweet about your blog.
 Now that you have been leveraging Twitter for a while, here are a few ways you can get others to tweet about you blog:

 - Ask your followers to retweet your message (assuming you just tweeted about your blog).

-- Email friends and colleagues who use Twitter and ask them for a tweet.
+- Email friends and colleagues who use Twitter, and ask them to tweet about your blog.